Mingyang-Sun/cse15l-lab-reports/lab-report-3-week-5.md

 technical/government/Media/residents_sue_city.txt
 technical/government/Media/Farm_workers.txt
 ```
-This "grep -r -l -i "ENVIRONMENT" technical/government" command searches for the given string "ENVIRONMENT" case-insensitively and recursively in all files within the path technical/government, and prints out the name of the files that contain "ENVIRONMENT".
+This ```grep -r -l -i "ENVIRONMENT" technical/government``` command searches for the given string "ENVIRONMENT" case-insensitively and recursively in all files within the path technical/government, and prints out the name of the files that contain "ENVIRONMENT".
+Without the use of the -r option, the grep command will not execute because technical/government is a directory.